GovTechSG/ship-hats-overview/pcloudy-cli.md

 - [CLI Documentation]()

-### Prerequisites
+## Prerequisites
 - The user must be a Project Admin (PA) in order to retrieve the pCloudy token from the SHIP-HATS Self Help Portal.
 - Make sure that your bamboo plan has an elastic image configuration of the HATS security agent dedicated to it (check with the HATS team)

-### Retrieving PCloudy Token
+## Retrieve PCloudy Token

 To use the pCloudy CLI in bamboo, you would need to retrieve your pCloudy token from your pCloudy application from the SHIP-HATS Self Help portal.

+### To retrieve PCloudy token:

-1. Login to the SHIP-HATS Self Help Portal (https://www.ship.gov.sg)
+1. Log in to the [SHIP-HATS Portal](https://www.ship.gov.sg).
-1. Click Projects on the left side bar, "All Projects" and "Manage" on the project that your pCloudy application is in.
+1. Click **Projects** on the left side bar, "All Projects" and "Manage" on the project that your pCloudy application is in.
 If your pCloudy application is already created, you can jump to step 5.
 If you want to create a new pCloudy application, go to step 3.

     <kbd>![All Projects]()
 1. Click on QA & Security and Click Add tool